web-platform-tests/wpt/docs/test-format-guidelines.md

 across different devices, screen resolutions, paper sizes, etc.
 Exceptions should document their assumptions.

+### Self-contained

+Tests must not depend on external network resources, including w3c-test.org.
+When these tests are run on CI systems they are typically configured with access to external resources disabled, so tests that try to access them will fail.
+Where tests want to use multiple hosts this is possible thorough a known set of subdomains and features of wptserve.

 ## File Formats

 Tests must be HTML, XHTML or SVG files.